nikitimi/examiner/README.md

 - Added the schema for the books and questions located in the `lib/utils/schema` directory.
 - Moved from `npm` to `pnpm` as the main package manager.

+# Todo:

+**07/10/2024**

+- Need to add logic handler to show on boarding message on first view of the app, check the `onboardingReducer`.
+- a `localStorage` API for persisting state such as themes, and on boarding message.
+- Sort properties alphabetically.

 # Issues:

 - Button responsiveness is very poor, suspecting Conditional styling, needs more reproduction.